Binance Review 2021

 Binance is a crypto asset exchange that offers a wide range of instruments and derivatives such as futures with low fees.
 Clients can utilise the API service in addition to Binance DEX, alongside other products such as the Flexible Savings crypto account.
 Binance has much to offer beginners and advanced traders, and many investors interested in crypto will be satisfied with the service.

-Binance accepts traders from Australia, Thailand, Canada, United States, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar and most other countries.
+Binance accepts traders from Australia, Thailand, Canada, United States, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar and most other countries.

 Alternatives to Binance

 If you are looking for alternatives to Binance we have compiled a list of the top 5 brokers that are similar to Binance below.
 This list of brokers like Binance is in order of similarity and only includes companies that accept traders from your location.

 - Paxful – Paxful is a crypto trading exchange and digital wallet offering low fees and easy sign-up.

 - eToro – eToro is a multi-asset platform which offers both investing in stocks and cryptoassets, as well as trading CFDs.

 - LQDFX – LQDFX offers online trading with multiple STP accounts and MT4 analysis tools.

 - Forex.com – Forex.com boast a global reputation.
 Regulated in the UK, EU, US and Canada they offer a huge range of markets, not just forex, and offer very tight spreads and a cutting edge platform.

 - Kraken – Kraken is a top crypto trading exchange offering the largest altcoins by market cap.